Many Will Enter, Few Will Win: Cost and Sensitivity of Exploratory Dynamics: Appendix A: Coarse-graining realistic proofreading schemes

-The path-counting approach described here can be generalized to a variety of more complex irreversible proofreading systems by mapping to the general scheme shown in Fig.~\ref{fig:genscheme}A. In particular, this includes translational proofreading systems with additional passive transitions incorporating codon recognition, GTPase translocation, or accommodation.
-Such schemes (see Fig.~\ref{fig:genscheme}B as an example) have been used to summarize experimental data on the kinetics of translational elongation in past work~\cite{rodnina2001ribosome,johansson2008kinetics}.
+The probabilistic approach described here can be generalized to more complex irreversible proofreading systems by mapping to the general scheme shown in Fig.~\ref{fig:genscheme}A. In particular, this includes translational proofreading systems with additional transitions both before and after the energy-consuming step.
+Such schemes (see Fig.~\ref{fig:genscheme}B as an example) have been used to summarize experimental data on the kinetics of translational elongation in past work~\cite{rodnina2001ribosome,johansson2008kinetics,wohlgemuth2011evolutionary,zaher2010hyperaccurate}.
 The generalized scheme considered here uses an analogous coarse-graining procedure to that described in recently published work by Igoshin, {\em et al}~\cite{igoshin2025coarse}, which trims states and non-energy-consuming loops using splitting probabilities and mean-first-passage times between remaining milestone states.

-In Fig.~\ref{fig:genscheme}, the one-way arrows denote reactions where the reverse rates are negligible in their effect on splitting probabilities.
+In Fig.~\ref{fig:genscheme}A, the one-way arrows denote reactions where the reverse rates are negligible in their effect on splitting probabilities.
 The red arrows mark the only energy-consuming steps (eg: GTP hydrolysis), and the energy-consumption and release arrows denote transitions along distinct pathways.
-Release from the activated macrostate is assumed to return the system to the same (green) microstate, regardless of which tRNA is released.
+Release from the high-energy (purple) macrostate is assumed to return the system to the same (green) microstate, regardless of which tRNA is released.

 This system can be treated as a heterogeneous continuous-time random walk~\cite{grebenkov2018heterogeneous} with Markovian (albeit not constant-rate) transitions on a simplified coarse-grained network of states.
 We can define the splitting probabilities $p_c, p_w$ for transitioning out of the R into the RC$^*$ or RW$^*$ states respectively.
 Specifically, $p_c$ is the probability for a particle starting in the initial (green) state to first reach the compound state RC$^*$ before it ever reaches state RW$^*$.
 We can also define the probability $p_{pc}$ that a particle in the RC$^*$ macrostate will first transition to the elongated state, before a release occurs, and the probability $p_{uc} = 1-p_{pc}$ for the opposite case.